 GVT 112 : Comparative Government

 This course is a comparative analysis of the political culture, governmental structure, political systems, and public policies of selected Western and non-Western nations.
 It examines the historical origin and political culture of each nation, the institutions of government, political parties and elections, and current governmental policies and challenges.
 Students develop the ability to think, read, and write critically and analytically and to understand the various forms of human interaction through an analysis of selected Western and non-Western governments.
 This course aids students in their efforts to understand the principles of group behavior and social organizations, how power is wielded in society, and the responsibilities and rights of the individual in human society.
+Prerequisite(s): A passing score on the college's reading and writing placement tests, or C or better or concurrent enrollment in ENG 091 or ENG 092.
 Three class hours a week.
-Competency met: Historic Awareness (5.1), Global Awareness (5.2), Social Phenomenon (5.4), Ethical Dimensions (7.0) Spring.
+Gen. Ed.
+Competencies Met: Critical Thinking, Ethical Dimensions, Global and Historic Awareness and Multicultural and Social Perspectives.
+3 credits Spring

 Students who successfully complete this course will be able to: 1.
 Identify the intellectual and political origins of modern nations.
 2. Assess the impact of the past on modern government structures.
 3. Analyze the concept of political culture as a way of understanding each nation.
 4. Appraise the role of political parties and elections in selected western and non-western nations.
 5. Explain the contributions of various political thinkers on modern nations.